samararisha/-Classical_crypto_methods/README.md

     <li><strong>Hill Cipher</strong></li>
     <li><strong>Play Fair cipher</strong></li>

 </ul>
+<h3> For any mistakes , imorovements , modifications don't hesitate to contact me </h3>
 <p>These implementations are ideal for learning and experimenting with basic cryptographic concepts and understanding how classical encryption techniques work.</p>